 San Pancho Turtle Releases

-Of course, you can always escape San Pancho for the day by hopping one of the regular regional buses that travel to Sayulita, Bucerias and onward to Puerto Vallarta.
+Of course, you can always escape San Pancho for the day by hopping one of the regular regional buses that travel to Sayulita, then Bucerias, and finally onward to Puerto Vallarta.

 San Pancho Life